 Nationally there were 247 complaints made to the Ministry of Education about services in the ECE sector in 2012.
 Of these complaints 43 were not upheld because allegations could not be substantiated – however this does not mean that a complaint may not have validity.

 Most of the complaints were against early childhood education and care centres which need to have only a minimum 50% qualified staff.
 However, at least 11 complaints were filed against public kindergartens that are fully staffed by registered teachers.
 Groups with high levels of parental involvement such as Playcentre and Te Kohanga Reo were least likely to have a complaint lodged against them.

-Concerned about the lack of reporting of complaints, national early childhood network ChildForum asked the Ministry of Education to supply full details under the Official Information Act of the complaints and the services against which they were made.
+Concerned about the lack of reporting of complaints, The Office of Early Childhood Education asked the Ministry of Education to supply full details of the complaints and the services against which they were made.